How this paper is set and answered

 - National Strategies against Corruption and remedial measures.

-- Introduction to the Concept of Bureaucracy(History, Neutrality, Steel Frame of the
+- Introduction to the Concept of Bureaucracy(History, Neutrality, Steel Frame of the State, Negative Connotations Associated with the term)

 - Theories of Bureaucracy (Max Weber, Marx, John Stewart Mill, Woodrow Wilson)